Davis v. County School Board of Prince Edward County

 Davis v.
-County School Board of Prince Edward County (Docket number: Civ.
-A. No. 1333; Case citation: 103 F. Supp.
-337 (1952)) was one of the five cases combined into Brown v.
+County School Board of Prince Edward County, 347 U.S. 483, was one of the five cases combined into Brown v.
 Board of Education, the famous case in which the U.S. Supreme Court, in 1954, officially overturned racial segregation in U.S. public schools.
 The Davis case was the only such case to be initiated by a student protest.
 The case challenged segregation in Prince Edward County, Virginia.